Answering your questions about Career Counselling

 Consider instead the following sample questions:

-Many young adults will likely have more than one career in a lifetime.
+If you are currently a young adult, you will likely have more than one career in a lifetime.
 This is a reality.
-Exploration, engaging in a variety of experiences, discovering new skills, life-long learning, and building a flexible and portable skill set are key to building out a career life that is designed for, and resilient to, more than one career.
-This also helps young adults develop a meaningful relationship with work and career.
+Exploration, engaging in different experiences, discovering new skills, regularly reflecting on your experiences, being open to life-long learning, and building and leveraging a flexible and portable skill set are key ingredients to building a robust career life and experiencing a meaningful relationship with work and career.

 “I think it might be time for a career change, where do I start”?